magento/devdocs/_includes/reference/cli-template.md

 The initial list is auto generated using `bin/magento list` command at the {{ site.data.var.ce }} edition.

 {: .bs-callout-info }
 Magento CLI allows a short command name instead of a full one.
-For example, `bin/magento setup:upgrade` can be called via `bin/magento s:up`, `bin/magento s:upg`, etc.
+For example, `bin/magento setup:upgrade` can be called using `bin/magento s:up`, `bin/magento s:upg`, etc.

 {% for command in commands %}
   {% assign arguments = command.definition.arguments %}